What is a Linux Distribution Made of?

 MATE

-MATE is based on GNOME 2 from the past.
-It looks a bit dated out of the box, but its minimal design makes it lightweight and functional.
-It has a traditional menu system, unlike the latest version of GNOME, and can be tweaked to the user's needs without using many resources.
+MATE is based on GNOME 2.
+It can look dated out of the box, but its minimal design makes it lightweight and functional.
+It uses few resources and can be tweaked effectively.

 XFCE